 Pay attention to the Course Announcements we post on Canvas!
-This is how we communicate with the class as a group and provide you with important information throughout the semester in an ongoing way.
+Be sure you are receiving notifications of these announcements.
+This is how we communicate with the class and provide you with important information throughout the semester in an ongoing way.